likianta/lk-utils/README.md

 # LK Utils

-lk-utils is a set of utility wrappers to make data processing more simple and fluent.
+lk-utils is a set of utilities to make data processing more simple and fluent.

 # Install